A CCNE-accredited Master in Science (MSN) with three pathways to nursing leadership.

 What Makes Us Unique?

 Nursing expertise at every level.
 Sacred Heart University is known for its excellence in nursing education.
-With programs at all levels of study, from BSN to DNP, Sacred Heart has the resources, expertise, and pathways that can propel you to continued career advancement and longterm success.
+With programs at all levels of study, from BSN to DNP, SHU has the resources, expertise, and pathways that can propel you to continued career advancement and long-term success.

 The Human Journey.
-Sacred Heart believes in a whole-person approach to patient treatment and nurse leadership.
-We call it The Human Journey.
+SHU believes in a whole-person approach to patient treatment and nurse leadership.
 You’ll explore what it means to be a human being through literature, philosophy, religion, sociology, and more.

 Learn More Today